Growing plants hydroponically isn’t nearly as complicated as it may seem at first glance.

 Imagine a trash can full of vegetables and water left outside in the sun to bake.

-How To Prevent Hydroponic Root Rot
+Ways To Prevent Root Rot in Hydroponics

 There are numerous ways to prevent hydroponic root rot.
 The easiest way to do so is to simply use the best hydroponic gardening practices.